brampat/security/defense/code_quality/README.md

 * [source](https://blogs.msdn.microsoft.com/zainnab/2011/05/26/code-metrics-maintainability-index/)

+#### MSDN

+Based on Microsoft Developer Network best practices, the following rating is used to rank units:
+* 2-10: Good
+* 11-20: Okay
+* 21+: Avoid

 ### Volume

-The total lines of code for a system can easily be measured using SonarQube or Github.
+The total lines of code for a system can easily be measured using SonarQube or GitHub.
 More lines of code means bigger strain on maintainability.
 Lines of code also gives an indication of how much time it takes to rebuild.
 The system as a whole gets a single rating for volume.
 For Java code, we can use the following table.

 |     Rank    |     Rebuild years |     Code         |
 |-------------|-------------------|------------------|